Skip to main content

 2. Eightcap — Best for Crypto CFDs

 Eightcap has carved out a strong niche by combining tight forex spreads with one of the best crypto CFD offerings in the industry.
-Regulated by ASIC and SCB, it offers over 250 crypto CFD pairs alongside traditional forex, indices, and commodities.
+Regulated by ASIC, CySEC and SCB — its EU entity, Eightcap EU Ltd, holds CySEC licence 246/14 — it offers over 250 crypto CFD pairs alongside traditional forex, indices, and commodities.

-The Raw account showed average EUR/USD spreads of 0.12 pips with a $3.50 per lot commission.
-We were particularly impressed with the TradingView integration and the dedicated crypto dashboard on MT5.
+The Raw account offers raw EUR/USD spreads from 0.0 pips with a $3.50 per lot commission.
+The TradingView integration and the dedicated crypto dashboard on MT5 are standout features.

 Key stats: EUR/USD from 0.0 pips | $100 minimum deposit | 250+ crypto CFDs